Complete Guide to Marijuana Addiction and Treatment

 The best way to stop using marijuana for good is to enroll in a medically assisted detox program.
 This is especially true if you have been using marijuana heavily for several years or have tried to quit before but relapsed.
 A detox center can provide a safe period of medical observation to help you proceed through the withdrawal process safely and comfortably before reaching a state of sobriety.

-Symptoms of marijuana withdrawal will vary between individuals, but some common symptoms include:
+Symptoms of marijuana withdrawal will vary among individuals, but some common symptoms include:

 - Anxiety/panic attacks

 |24 hours after the last dose:||General feelings of discomfort may begin, including irritability, anxiety, and insomnia.|

 |2-3 days after the last dose:||Withdrawal symptoms usually peak during this time and may include sweating, chills, stomach pains, and intense cravings for marijuana.|